mindis/multimap/docs/cppreference.md

 namespace multimap
 ```

-This file contains class [Bytes](#class-bytes) which is a wrapper for raw binary data.

 ### class Bytes

+This class is a thin wrapper for raw binary data.
+It just holds a pointer to data together with its size (number of bytes).
+It is used to represent keys and values that are put into or gotten from a map.
+An object of this class never deep copies the data it is constructed from, nor does it take any ownership of the data.
+It is really just a helper for providing a generic interface.

 <table class="reference-table">
 <tbody>